dannysimpson491/hello-world/README.md

 # hello-world
 This is a practice repository

-This is my irst time using GitHub and I am learning about branches, commits and commit messages.
+This is my first time using GitHub and I am learning about branches, commits and commit messages.